mmaurier/MemorablesPlaces/README.md

 # MemorablesPlaces
-This code is a coding project from the Udemy.com "The Complete Android Developer Course"
+This is a coding project from the Udemy.com "The Complete Android Developer Course"